Voice Messages

 - The normalized text becomes

-π€ [Attached voice message] - The raw audio is registered as an attachment ID available to agents in the room or thread context
+π€ [Attached voice message] - The raw audio is registered as an attachment ID available to agents and teams in the room or thread context

-- When an agent responds, it automatically receives the raw audio as an Agno
+- When an agent or team responds, it automatically receives the raw audio as an Agno

 Audioobject

-This means voice messages still reach agents even without STT.
-Agents with audio-capable models can process the raw audio directly, and tool-using agents can retrieve the file by attachment ID.
+This means voice messages still reach responders even without STT.
+Agents or teams with audio-capable models can process the raw audio directly, and tool-using responders can retrieve the file by attachment ID.
 Attachment IDs in this fallback path use the same context-scoping rules described in File & Video Attachments.

 Limitations